moorepants/learn-multibody-dynamics/orientation.rst

 description of the relative orientation of two reference frames.
 This matrix uniquely defines the relative orientation between reference frames :math:`N` and :math:`A`, it is invertible, and its inverse is equal to the transpose, as shown above in the simple example.
+The determinant of the matrix is also always 1, to ensure both associated frames are right-handed.
 The direction cosine matrix found in the prior section for a simple orientation is a specific case of this more general definition.
 The direction cosine matrix is also referred to as a "rotation matrix" or "orientation matrix" in some texts.